-The most important reason you want a beta reader is as follows:
+The most important reason you want beta readers is as follows:

 They Aren’t You